KeithyIrwin/FixedFormatEpubToCBZConverter/README.md

 We assume that most pages have an image which serves as their background and a defined "viewport" in the HTML.
-In the comics I applied this to, the viewport on the HTML was smaller than the resolution of the background image.
+In the comics I applied this to, the viewport on the HTML was smaller than the resolution of the background image, so some of the resolution may have been getting scaled away.

 To maximize resolution, we scale the page to match the image resolution rather than the viewport size.